UMGAD: Unsupervised Multiplex Graph Anomaly Detection: Experiments

-In Fig.~\ref{fig:threshold}, we show the trend of the ranked node anomaly scores for the best-performing baselines, TAM, ADA-GAD, GADAM, and AnomMAN, as well as for our \model, on Amazon and YelpChi respectively.
-As can be seen in Fig.~\ref{fig:threshold}, compared with the other four best-performing baselines, the curve of our \model can converge quickly (become stable) to a position closer to the actual number of anomalies in the datasets.
-It allows \model to better distinguish the anomaly scores of anomalous nodes from those of normal nodes, and thus be able to identify anomalies more accurately.
-A good unsupervised anomaly detection model should be able to clearly distinguish the anomaly scores of abnormal nodes from those of normal nodes.
-Therefore, we use the anomaly score at the convergence of the curve as the anomaly score threshold.
-After introducing the ground truth we find that the number of anomalous nodes corresponding to the threshold selected by our \model is very close to the real number of anomalies, which proves that our method can effectively alleviate the difficult problem of selecting anomaly score thresholds in the UGAD problem. \textit{The experimental results in Retail and Alibaba dataset are shown in the Supplement.}
+The results shown in Fig.~\ref{fig:threshold} illustrate the trend of ranked node anomaly scores for our \model and the best-performing baselines: ADA-GAD, TAM, GADAM, and AnomMAN on four small-scale datasets, and ADA-GAD, GRADATE, GADAM, and DualGAD on two large-scale datasets.
+Compared to other baselines, the curve for our \model converges more quickly, stabilizing closer to the actual number of anomalies in the datasets. \model effectively distinguishes anomaly scores between anomalous and normal nodes, enabling more accurate anomaly identification.
+A robust anomaly detection model should separate anomalous nodes from normal ones using anomaly scores.
+When these scores are ranked in descending order, a clear inflection point should appear, where the scores stabilize.
+Nodes with higher scores are likely anomalous, while those with lower, more uniform scores are normal.
+We use the anomaly score at this inflection point as the threshold, and the number of anomalous nodes identified at this threshold closely matches the actual number of anomalies, as confirmed by ground truth.

+Our proposed anomaly threshold selection strategy is the first truly unsupervised method.
+It does not require any ground-truth information from the test set, making it a fair and objective model evaluation approach.
+Therefore, the experimental results in Table~\ref{tab:baselines_threshold} are objective.
+Although the results in Table~\ref{tab:baselines} are generally better than those in Table~\ref{tab:baselines_threshold}, they are not objective, as ground-truth information from the test set (e.g., the number of anomalous nodes) is used when selecting the anomaly score threshold.

-\subsection{Performance Comparison in the Real Unsupervised Scenario (RQ2)}
+\subsection{Performance Comparison in the Real Unsupervised Scenario \textbf{(RQ2)}}

-Next, we evaluate the performance of our \model and all baselines in real unsupervised scenarios.
-That is, we use the convergence point of the ranked anomaly score curve as the anomaly score threshold for each method.
-This threshold selection method does not require the introduction of any ground-truth information and is suitable for real unsupervised anomaly detection scenarios.
-The experimental results are shown in Table~\ref{tab:baselines_threshold}.
-The best results are highlighted in bold, and the second-best results are underlined.

-As we can see, our \model achieves the optimal performance, significantly outperforming all baselines in both AUC and macro-F1 metrics on four datasets, with specific emphasis on the improvement relative to the SOTA methods.